google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 SHALL return the maximum number of entries permissible.
 These entries SHALL be sequential beginning with the entry specified by `start`.

-Because of skew, it is possible the log server will not have any entries between `start` and `end`.
+It is possible the log server will not have any entries between `start` and `end`.
 In this case it MUST return an empty `entries` array.

-In any case, the log server MUST return the latest STH it knows about.

 See {{verify_hash}} for an outline of how to use a complete list of `leaf_input` entries to verify the `root_hash`.